akash-singh112/cp-toolkit/README.md

 # Competitive Programming Toolkit

-A powerful toolkit built for competitive programmers to enhance their workflow and improve problem-solving efficiency.
+A powerful toolkit built for competitive programmers to enhance their workflow and improve problem-solving efficiency during time-constrained programming contests.
 This website is a comprehensive resource, providing a streamlined and intuitive environment for competitive programming.

 ## Features: